duartium/blogsphere-pro/README.md

 # BlogSphere Pro 💬

-Welcome to BlogSphere Pro - A professional blogging platform built with Angular and FastAPI, styled with Tailwind CSS.
-BlogSphere Pro comes with an admin panel for efficiently managing and automating your blog posts.
+Welcome to BlogSphere Pro - A professional blogging platform built with Astro, styled with Tailwind CSS.
+BlogSphere Pro comes with an admin panel (CMS) for efficiently managing and automating your blog posts.

 ## Features 💫

-3. **Responsive Design**: Utilizes Tailwind CSS for a sleek and adaptable design.
+1. **Responsive Design**: Utilizes Tailwind CSS for a sleek and adaptable design.
-4. **Professional Platform**: Ideal for sharing professional content and connecting with your audience.
+2. **Professional Platform**: Ideal for sharing professional content and connecting with your audience.

 ![cover astro blog](docs/astro-home.png)